 Best for WWI and ancient Greek history

 The northern section of the Aegean coast is steeped in history, some ancient, some recent and raw.
-Cemeteries devoted to the tens of thousands of soldiers who died in bloody battles on the Gallipoli Peninsula during WWI lie scattered around bucolic hills, feeling all the more poignant amidst such serenely beautiful landscapes.
+Cemeteries devoted to the tens of thousands of soldiers who died in bloody battles on the Gallipoli (Gelibolu) Peninsula during WWI lie scattered around bucolic hills, feeling all the more poignant amid such a serene landscape.

-The area is also the gateway to the northern section of Türkiye's Aegean coast, a more relaxed alternative to the resorts along the Turquoise Coast, where you can take a leisurely tour of pleasant seaside towns like Ayvalık and Foça and visit the island wineries of Bozcaada.
-The region is also home to the ancient ruins of Troy (with a standout museum) and the spectacularly sited hilltop acropolis of Bergama.
+The area is also the gateway to the northern section of Türkiye's Aegean coast, a more relaxed alternative to the resorts along the Turquoise Coast.
+You can take a leisurely tour of pleasant seaside towns like Ayvalık and Foça, and visit the island wineries of Bozcaada.
+The region is also home to the ancient ruins of Troy (Truva), which has a standout museum, and the spectacularly sited hilltop acropolis of Bergama.

 9. Safranbolu